seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   nothing and reads as a verdict on the trade rather than on the label.
-The target prints its distance in per cent and is named for what it is — a structural level, not a weekly objective. **A `СОЗРЕВАЕТ` item prints ONE number** (§2): the chance of its own zone arriving, which separates its items and is that section's ranking key.
+The target prints its distance in per cent and is named for what it is — a structural level, not a weekly objective. **A `СОЗРЕВАЕТ` item prints ONE number** (§2): the chance of its own zone arriving, which separates its items and breaks that section's ties (§2).
 Its survival is computed and logged like every other, and printing it put the same constant back on the page item 79 had just taken off it — 67 % on both items of 20.09.
   **No probability that price ENDS the window in the published direction is computed,